DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 	- Running ```bundle exec jekyll serve``` to start Jekyll.

-	- Navigating to the provided *Server Address* (e.g. http://127.0.0.1:4000) and reviewing the change(s) that you made.
+	- Navigating to the provided ```Server Address```  (e.g. http://127.0.0.1:4000) and reviewing the change(s) that you made.

 5. Once you're ready to push the changes to your fork, create a branch by:

-	- Navigating to the your terminal.
+	- Navigating to your interface.

-	- Terminating the server by typing and entering *y* until the command line prompt/terminal notes the server has closed.
+	- Terminating the server by typing and entering ```y``` until the interface notes the server has closed.

 	- Typing ```git checkout -b BRANCHNAME``` to simultaneously create a new local branch in your local repository and switch to that branch.

-		- *Note*: Our branch naming convention is *issue#*, followed by a four character number for that issue number.
+		- *Note*: Our branch naming convention is ```issue#```, followed by a four character number for that issue number.
 So, the name for a branch whose changes would resolves issue 189  would be issue#0189.

 6. Commit the changes to your branch by:

-	- Navigating to your command line terminal/prompt.
+	- Navigating to your command line interface.

 	- Typing and entering ```git add``` and the file path(s) of the files that you changed.

 		- *Note*: You can either add individual files or add all changed files.
-To do the latter, simply type  ```git add .```
+To do the latter, simply type and enter ```git add .```

 	- Typing and entering ```git commit -m "fixes issue#NUMBER",``` where NUMBER is the issue number.
 This will both commit your changes and add an explanatory message to your commit.